pestphp/website/source/docs/helpers.md

 # Custom helpers

-While Pest is a very powerful out-of-box, you may have some testing code specific to your project that you don't want to repeat in every test.
+While Pest is very powerful out-of-the-box, you may have some testing code specific to your project that you don't want to repeat in every test.

 Creating custom helpers can improve readability and reduce the amount of code of your test suite.